denoland/docs/deploy/manual/pricing-and-limits.md

 ## TLS proxying

-On the Free plan, TLS termination is required for outgoing connections to port 443 (the port used for HTTPS).
+TLS termination is required for outgoing connections to port 443 (the port used for HTTPS).
 Using [Deno.connect](https://deno.land/api?s=Deno.connect) to connect to these ports is prohibited.
 If you need to establish a TLS connection to port 443, please use